useocl/use/documentation/documentation.md

 #### 1.1 Checkout

-Checks out the commit that triggered the execution of the release process (the tag).
+Checks out the commit that triggered the execution of the release process (the tag) using [actions/checkout](https://github.com/actions/checkout).

 #### 1.2 Setup JDK